 3 In Detroit, abandoned blocks become public parks

-In the famous city of the car, the biggest challenge of rhyme requalification with redistribution.
-We need to rebuild a social equity lost among the many industrial shuffles.
+In the famous city of the car, the greatest challenge of redevelopment rhymes with redistribution.
+We need to rebuild a lost social equity among the many industrial reshuffles.

 A plan under consideration by the team of architects Spackman Mossop Michaels (SMM) is connecting the spaces of the Fitzgerald district, whose urban fabric has been literally obliterated by evictions, confiscations for unpaid mortgages and business closings.

 4 "Urban reincarnation" takes place in Montreal

 A public park in the Canadian city aims to correct the evaluation errors of the old urban plans.
 A loal team of designers and architects, the Groupe Rousseau Lefebvre transformed a 60s expressway into "a prestigious, functional and easily accessible gateway to the city center".